 This side dish of steamed fennel, seasoned with a fragrant caper and lemon dressing, is truly amazing.
 If we also add the crunchy note of toasted almond flakes, the result becomes absolutely irresistible.

 I’m already crazy about the simple fennel salad, so you can imagine how much I appreciated this slightly more elaborate version!
-After experimenting with the fennel with anchovies, capers, and olives, with which I had approached the family tastes, I wanted to try something different.
+After experimenting with fennel with anchovies, capers, and olives, which brought me closer to family tastes, I wanted to try something different.

-This, however, is not a simple salad: the fennel is first gently steamed and then seasoned, becoming softer yet remaining fresh and flavorful.
+This, however, is not a simple salad: the fennel is first gently steamed and then seasoned, becoming softer yet remaining fresh and tasty.

-I really invite you to try it, I am sure you won’t be disappointed.
-And while you’re at it, don’t miss out on the classic fennel and orange salad with black olives and walnuts: a timeless classic!
+I truly invite you to try it, I’m sure you won’t be disappointed.
+And while you’re at it, don’t miss the classic fennel and orange salad with black olives and walnuts: a timeless classic!

-“See you at the next recipe… and in the meantime, set the table!”
+“See you in the next recipe… and meanwhile, set the table!”

 ALSO TRY: